 The technology may be complex, but when it comes to the basic mechanics, the name “distributed ledger” really does say it all.

 Ledgers are a well-understood concept in business; you buy something and your bank statement records the amount you paid and the name of the recipient.
 At the same time, the recipient’s bank records that they received a credit from you.
-Some business leaders may find it hard to imagine another way of operating, but this is what distributed ledgers represent.
+The bank, in other words, maintains a centralized ledger of the transactions and the account.

-In a distributed ledger system, the ledger does not reside with the bank or any other financial intermediary.
+Unlike a centralized ledger system, a distributed ledger system does not reside with the bank or any other financial intermediary.
 There is no ‘master copy.’
 It resides, instead, with everyone who is a part of the system.
-You, and anyone else exchanging a value or information on the platform, maintain an identical copy of the ledger.
-When updates occur, everyone’s (i.e., each “node’s”) copies of the ledger update, cementing agreement on the changes.
-The transactions are visible and can be verified, making falsification or changes after the fact a near-impossibility.
-Because of the direct manner in which the system operates, the participants can engage in direct transactions with one another in real time; there is no intermediary to charge fees or cause delays.
+Each participant (anyone exchanging a value or information on the platform), maintains an identical copy of the ledger.
+When an update occurs, everyone’s (i.e., each “node’s”) copy of the ledger updates, cementing agreement on the changes.
+The transactions are visible and can be verified by any node.
+Because of the manner in which the system operates (i.e., without an intermediary), the participants can engage in direct transactions with one another in real-time.

-One can see why this technology has been called disruptive, especially to intermediaries.
-The technological advances mark a paradigm shift that carries the potential to eliminate the need for financial middlemen altogether, fundamentally altering the relationship between transacting parties and, in a sense, “democratizing” the financial system.
+This technology has been dubbed disruptive.
+The technological advances indeed mark a paradigm shift that could, where applied, eliminate the need for financial middlemen altogether — fundamentally altering the relationship between transacting parties and, in a sense, “democratizing” the financial system.

-Of course, this level of power brings new concerns for businesses.
+Of course, the technology also brings new concerns.
 The ability to see every transaction within the system—even if one is not involved in the particular transaction—highlights the need to protect the identity of participants.
 Imagine if you knew that any other customer of your company’s bank could look at your corporate accounts, including your cash on hand and spending habits.
-A number of other key concerns include user anonymity; encryption; safeguarding the system from hacking, theft, and fraud; fulfilling Know Your Customer (KYC) requirements; etc. These represent serious considerations for businesses contemplating the move to distributed ledger technologies.
-Though distributed ledgers need not be public; many corporations now operate internal distributed ledger systems exclusively for use by employees on their private internal networks.
+A number of other key concerns include user anonymity; encryption; safeguarding the system from hacking, theft, and fraud; and Know Your Customer (KYC) requirements.
+These represent serious considerations for businesses contemplating the move to distributed ledger technologies.
+Distributed ledgers need not be public.
+In fact, many companies now operate internal distributed ledger systems exclusively for use by employees on their private internal networks.

-Despite these concerns, many companies feel that their best strategy is to incorporate distributed ledgers into their future strategies.
-This is not only a hedge against external disruption; there may be concerns that early-adopting competitors already in their space discover efficiencies that significantly reduce their operating costs, freeing up capital for market price decreases and/or enhanced research and development.
+Despite these concerns, many companies are incorporating distributed ledgers into their future strategies.
+This is not merely a hedge against external disruption, as many have concerns that early-adopting competitors already in their space discover efficiencies that significantly reduce their operating costs, freeing up capital for market price decreases and/or enhanced research and development.

 Blockchain and beyond.